-The luminance of a display may be angular-dependent which means that screen luminance decreases when the display is viewed slightly from the side, either horizontally or vertically.
+The luminance of a tablet display is angular-dependent, i.e. screen luminance decreases when the display is viewed slightly from the side, either horizontally or vertically.
 This can have a negative effect on contrast and can affect the readability of the display.

-Luminance uniformity - angular dependence, is the capacity of a display to maintain a certain luminance level irrespective of the viewing direction.
+Luminance uniformity - angular dependence, is the capacity of the tablet display to maintain a certain luminance level independently of the viewing direction.
 The angular-dependent luminance uniformity is defined as the ratio of maximum luminance to minimum luminance in the specified measurement areas.

-In landscape mode, when the screen is rotated around the vertical axis through the center of the screen the mean value of the L{max} to L{min} ratios at ±15° must be ≤ 3.00.
+- 1. In landscape mode, when the screen is rotated around the vertical axis through the center of the screen the mean value of the L{max} to L{min} ratios at $\pm 30^{\circ}$ must be ≤ 3.00 . - 2.
+In landscape mode, when the screen is rotated around the horizontal axis through the centre of the screen the mean value of the L{max} to L{min} ratios at $\pm 30^{\circ}$ must be ≤ 3.00 .